yuanpengX/DeepRCI/README.md

 # DeepRCI: Integrating Multi-Genomics Data Reveals the Basic Mechanisms of RNA-Chromatin Interactions

-DeepRCI is a deep learning framework for RNA-Chromatin Interactions by integrating Multi-Genomics Data.
+DeepRCI is a deep learning framework for RNA-Chromatin Interactions through integrating Multi-Genomics Data.
 This is an instruction of predicting RNA-Chromatin Interactions using DeepRCI.

 ![Overview](figure1.jpg)